HadeelMaylam/Coffliza-ChatBot-WithoutAI/README.md

 ---

 ### Usage:
 - Launch the chatbot and interact with Coffliza by typing questions or statements.
+- Use the CV page to explore Coffliza’s professional background.
-- Use the CV and team pages to learn more about Coffliza's background and the project team.
+- Check the team page to learn about the contributors.
-- Evaluate how long it takes to determine whether Coffliza is an AI bot.

 ---

-### Authors:
+### Team Members:
 - **Alawi**: Brainstorming, main page, team page, Git/GitHub management.
 - **Ibrahim**: Brainstorming, main page, team page, Git/GitHub management.
 - **Hadeel**: Brainstorming, chat page, bot development using regular expressions.
 - **Shaden**: Brainstorming, chat page, bot development using regular expressions.

 ---

 ### License:
 This project is for educational and experimental purposes.
 Redistribution and modification are permitted with proper attribution to the authors.

-Enjoy chatting with Coffliza and exploring the art of conversational AI!
+---

+**Note**:
+Coffliza is not powered by AI.
+Its behavior is entirely driven by pattern-matching logic, which makes it a unique experiment in building interactive chatbots using fundamental programming techniques.